 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” — 2 Timothy 3:16

-Next, once you’ve identified the thoughts that fill your mind on a regular basis, it’s time to take them to Scripture and see how them compare.
+Once you’ve identified the thoughts that fill your mind on a regular basis, the next step to begin to take every thought captive is to take your thoughts to Scripture to see how they compare.

-After all, as Christians, we believe that Scripture is 100% truth.
+After all, as Christians, we believe that Scripture is 100% true.
 So if God’s Word says one thing and your mind says another thing, YOU’RE the one who is wrong — not Scripture.

 There are no exceptions.
 No ifs, ands, or buts.
 The Scripture does not apply to “everyone but you.”